 - Conversion: it takes into account website conversions, dynamic ads, mobile app installs, and mobile app engagements

-- Instagram got started in 2010 to solve three primary issues: make photos beautiful by adding filters, making it easy to integrate and share them across several platforms and to offering a smooth experience in uploading and sharing those visual experiences
+- Instagram got started in 2010 to solve three primary issues: make photos beautiful by adding filters, making it easy to integrate and share them across several platforms, and offering a smooth. experience in uploading and sharing those visual experiences

-- The company grew quickly, at the point of being acquired by Facebook in 2012, for a billion dollar
+- The company grew quickly, to the point of being acquired by Facebook in 2012 for a billion dollar.

-- Instagram is a user-generated platform, that leverages on algorithms to scale this process and it monetizes its platform via visual advertising that happens through a few features (like stories, pictures, videos, carousels, and collections)
+- Instagram is a user-generated platform that leverages algorithms to scale this process, and it monetizes its platform via visual advertising that happens through a few features (like stories, pictures, videos, carousels, and collections).

-- The core platform to advertise on Instagram is the Facebook Ads Manager, which makes it possible for businesses to zoom in their audiences to offer targeted ads to improve awareness, consideration and generate conversion
+- The core platform to advertise on Instagram is the Facebook Ads Manager, which makes it possible for businesses to zoom in on their audiences to offer targeted ads to improve awareness, and consideration and generate conversion.

 - ARPU: This Is How Much You’re Worth To Facebook